Table of Contents

 Jason and the Argonauts in popular culture

 There are hundreds of great adaptations of the story of Jason and the Argonauts.
-Here are a few of the most famous.
+Here are a few of the most famous categorized by genre.

 Jason and the Argonauts in classical music

-Medea’s Dance of Vengeance composed by Samuel Barber and premiering in 1956.
-In one anticlimactic ending to the myth, Jason’s wife, the enchantress Medea, seeks her revenge when Jason leaves her by murdering his children.
+Medea’s Dance of Vengeance, composed by Samuel Barber and premiered in 1956.
+In one anticlimactic ending to the myth, Jason’s wife, the enchantress Medea, seeks her revenge when Jason leaves her by murdering their children.

 In 2001, a radio drama adaptation of Apollonius’ Argonautica was presented on the Radio Tales series for National Public Radio.